The Amazon Rainforest

 Size & Value

 The area represents more than half of the world’s rainforests.
 The region is home to about 2.5 million insect species, tens of thousands of plants and 2,000 birds and mammals.
-The Amazon Rainforest produces about 20% of the earth’s oxygen and is thus often described as the ‘lungs of the earth’.
+The Amazon Rainforest produces about 20% of the earth’s oxygen.

 Deforestation of the rainforests is a grave concern for many environmentalists, mainly because more than 20% of the area has already been destroyed.
 The land is being cleared for cattle ranches, mining operations, logging and sustenance agriculture.